 Medicines.
-Your doctor will likely give you nitroglycerin.
-He or she will also give you medicines that help prevent blood clots, such as aspirin.
-He or she may also give you medicines to help lower your blood pressure or slow your heart rate.
+Your healthcare provider will likely give you nitroglycerin.
+He or she also may give you medicines that help prevent blood clots, such as aspirin.
+He or she may also give you medicines to help reduce your blood pressure or slow your heart rate.

-Procedures to help blood flow.
-If your chest pain does not get better, your doctor may suggest procedures to improve blood flow to your heart muscle.
+Procedures to improve blood flow.
+If your chest pain does not get better, your healthcare provider may suggest procedures to improve blood flow to your heart muscle.
 These can include angioplasty and bypass surgery.
-Your doctor will tell you more about these treatments if you need them.
+Your provider will tell you more about these treatments if you need them.

 Lifestyle changes.
-These can include not smoking, eating healthy foods, and getting regular exercise.
+Lifestyle changes usually include not smoking, eating healthy foods, and getting regular exercise.
 These changes will take time to reduce your risk of having a heart attack.
 For them to work, you will need to do them for the long term.
 The sooner you start, the better it will be for your overall health.
-If you have other health problems, such as high blood pressure, diabetes, or high cholesterol, these need to be treated as well.
+If you have other health problems such as high blood pressure, diabetes, or high cholesterol, these need to be treated as well.
 They can increase your risk for a heart attack.
-Lifestyle changes can make unstable angina attacks less often and less severe.
+Lifestyle changes can make unstable angina attacks less frequent and less severe.
 Avoiding alcohol and stimulants can reduce the stress on your heart as well.
 They also help you manage CAD and reduce your risk for a heart attack.

-If your doctor prescribes nitroglycerin, be sure to follow his or her instructions on how to use it.
-Also be sure to tell your doctor if you’re taking any other medicines.
+If your healthcare provider prescribes nitroglycerin, be sure to follow his or her instructions on how to use it.
+Also be sure to tell your provider if you’re taking any other medicines.
 This includes other prescription and over-the-counter medicines, as well as herbs and other supplements.
-DO NOT take nitroglycerin if you take medicines to treat erectile dysfunction.
-These include sildenafil, tadalafil, or vardenafil.
+Don't take nitroglycerin if you take medicines to treat erectile dysfunction or pulmonary hypertension.
+These can include sildenafil, tadalafil, or vardenafil.
 The combination of these medicines can cause a dangerous drop in blood pressure.

 Call 911 or go to the emergency room (ER) right away if your chest pain: